 In February 2004, the Agency relocated to new offices leased under a twenty-year operating lease with Laurel House 2001, L.P.
 (See Note 1).
 The lease provides for scheduled rent increases every five years and includes two 5-year renewal options.
 Rent expense on this lease is recognized on the straight-line basis and also includes the Agency's pro-rata share of property taxes and insurance.
 The excess of the rent expense recognized over the amount paid is included in accrued expenses.

-The Agency leases space for one satellite office under a non-cancellable lease.
-The lease term is for the period of one year, which expired in December 2014.
-The Agency is leasing the space on a month-to-month basis but anticipates a lease renewal through December 2015.
-Total rent expense amounted to \$50,841 in 2014 and \$54,735 in 2013.
+The Agency leases space for one satellite office under a non-cancellable lease through December 2016.
+Total rent expense amounted to \$50,736 in 2015 and \$50,841 in 2014.